Samy-Annasri/backcasting-for-adversarial-attacks-on-time-series/README.md

-# Reverse Forecast Attack (RFA)<br>Adversarial Attacks on Time Series Forecasting without Future Ground Truth
+# Backcasting for Adversarial attacks on Time Series (BATS)<br>Adversarial Attacks on Time Series Forecasting without Future Ground Truth

 ## General Description

-This project introduces an adversarial attack method for time series forecasting models called Reverse Forecast Attack (RFA).
-Unlike traditional FGSM attacks, which require access to the true future values ("ground truth"), RFA works without any knowledge of the actual target outputs of the forecasting model.
+This project introduces an adversarial attack method for time series forecasting models called **Backcasting for Adversarial attacks on Time Series (BATS)**.
+Unlike traditional FGSM attacks, which require access to the true future values ("ground truth"), **BATS** works without any knowledge of the actual target outputs of the forecasting model.

 ### Main Goal